bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README.md

 quite ancient and underpowered Ethernet switching equipment that was being overwhelmed by a flood of frames, or did not use the modern "Cut Through" switching technique that is enabled in virtually all switching equipment made this century.

-It may also apply if you were using links with a capacity of 10Gbps or greater, however there's no way a Seagate Central would ever approach that level of data throughput.
+It may also be of benefit if you were fully utilizing 1Gbps or greater links over sustained periods of time however there's no way a single Seagate Central would ever approach that level of data throughput.
+Maybe if you had five Seagate Centrals all transferring data between five seperate clients each at the same time over a congested 1Gbps link there may be a benefit to be seen.
+I'd love to get some feedback from anyone who has encountered this scenario.

 See the following links for more discussion of Jumbo frames.